-Three support-classes (World Supersport, FIM SuperStock 1000 Cup and the European Junior Cup) regularly participate in the international race events, with contributions from national categories where possible, facilitating integral rider progression and allowing the spirit of the competition to develop globally.
+Three support-classes – World Supersport, European Superstock 1000 and the newly-introduced World Supersport 300 – will regularly participate in the international race events, with contributions from national categories where possible, facilitating integral rider progression and allowing the spirit of the competition to develop globally.

 The Superbike weekend schedule has been continuously adapted in recent years.
 Condensed and time specific, the track action runs across a three-day period with free practice sessions on the opening day followed by the revised "Superpole" qualifying format on Saturday morning ahead of the first race.Superpole is a top-20 rider shoot-out to determine pole position.
 Superpole 1 features the 10 riders who placed 20-11 in the weekend's previous timed free practise sessions.
 The highest placed two riders from this session will progress to Superpole 2, while the remaining eight will claim their grid positions in the fifth-seventh rows.
 The top 12 riders of the weekend so far will then fight for the remaining grid spots, and the all-important pole position, with another 15 minute session.

 The main event consists of two races.
 2016 witnessed a change to the previous format with one race taking place on each of the Saturday and Sunday afternoons, while 2017 continues the evolution further.
 The final standings awarded from the opening race now dictate the grid positions for Sunday’s contest.
 Podium winners will see their positions reversed as they line up on row three with the victor starting ninth, while pole is claimed by the rider who secured fourth.
 The fifth to ninth place finishers maintain their order on the first two rows with the remaining formation of riders placed 10th and beyond dependent on their Superpole hierarchy, launching from the fourth row.